RLOpenCatalyst/catdocs/Catalyst/source/gettingimplemented.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 1. Creating a Service command
- * In Settings, Under Gallery setup -> Service command create a new service by selecting service command type as **chef cookbook/recipe**.
+ * In Settings, Under Gallery setup -> Service command, create a new service by selecting service command type as **chef cookbook/recipe**.
 Search for the **service_apache** in service cookbooks dropdown.
 Select actions **Start,Stop,Restart** and save.

 2. Import a Linux Node
  * Click on Import by IP icon in the respective **Environment** of **Workzone**